China, IL: Cast

 Brad Neely provides the voices for Steve Smith, Frank Smith, and Mark "Baby" Cakes; Weidenfeld states that Neely does "the heavy lifting with the voices ... every episode, he's probably at least 40% of the lines."
 According to him, it allows for production to run more seamlessly: "Rather than hav[ing] to wait for somebody else's schedule, we just go next door and do it."
 Neely also records temporary "scratch" lines for other actors to speed up production.
 Neely stated that in voicing "a full episode's work of somebody, we start the day as an actor."
 For voice-over work, the crew works on two or three hours of dialogue for a certain character, followed by storyboard meetings, dailies, and rough cuts, with Neely directing other actors who come in after him.

-Greta Gerwig voices Pony Merks, and Hulk Hogan portrays the Dean.
+Greta Gerwig voices Pony Merks, and Hulk Hogan portrayed the Dean.
 Neely states that both were enthusiastic upon reading sample scripts given by them.
 Jackie Buscarino, Jason Alexander and Brooke Hogan voice various characters throughout the series.
-According to Brooke, she got involved in the series after being recommended by her father, Hulk Hogan, who voices the Dean.
+According to Brooke, she got involved in the series after being recommended by her father, Hulk Hogan, who voiced the Dean.
 For the recurring cast: Tommy Blacha plays The Mayor, the Dean's long-time nemesis; Dave Coulier portrays Ronald Reagan; Chelsea Peretti voices Crystal Peppers (and Kim among other various characters), Steve's competitor and a professor of Spanish and History; Jeffrey Tambor voices the father of Baby Cakes and professor of "super science", Leonard Cakes; Jason Walden plays Sammy Davis, a history professor, and Gary Anthony Williams portrays Dr. Jack Falgot, who runs the campus health center.